Saturday, Day of Waiting

 The Hebrew word for “wait” in Isaiah and Psalms is a word for a chord, or rope.
 The idea of the word is that God has thrown us a rope, and asks us to hold on, because He has the other end.
 That’s why “wait” in Isaiah 40:31 is also translated “hope” or “trust.”

 What’s more, you and I know the rest of the story.
 We know that on Easter Sunday, they got news more wonderful than they could ever imagine, because Christ arose!

 That is why we who are followers of the Risen Christ can wait on this Saturday, because we are Easter Sunday people.
 We can wait on the Lord, for even when we don’t know what the future holds, we know Who holds the future—His name is Jesus, and He has already conquered sin and death and the grave and hell.
 We can wait in the uncertainty of Saturday, because tomorrow is a certain Sunday!

 Posted on April 11, 2020, in Bible teaching and tagged coronavirus, COVID, COVID-19, disease, Easter, economy, faith, fear, God, Good Friday, health, Holy Week, hope, Isaiah, Job, pandemic, patience, psalms, resurrection, Saturday, trust, wait, waiting.
 Bookmark the permalink.
-Comments Off on Saturday, Day of Waiting.
+Leave a comment.